skydoves/AndroidRibbon/README.md

 ```

 ### create using kotlin dsl
-This is how to create `RibbonView` instance using kotlin dsl.
+This is how to create `RibbonView`'s instance using kotlin dsl.
 ```kotlin
 val ribbonView = ribbonView(context) {
       text = "Android-Ribbon"